 Dip nails, otherwise known as SNS, has been gaining tons of popularity lately.
 It lasts way longer than most other nail polishes (yes, even gel).
 Also, it is supposed to be a lot healthier for your nails compared to other products.
 They use layers of resin and acrylic powder to create a long-lasting and beautiful manicure.

 But don’t lose hope.
 Luckily, there are safe ways to remove dip nails without compromising your nail health.
-To find everything you need to know about removing dip nails, keep reading down below.
+To find everything you need to know about removing dip nails, follow our step by step process.

 Before attempting to remove your dip nails by yourself at home, here a few tools you are going to need.
 Some you might find around your house, but you may need to invest in a few of them.
 Remember: having the proper tools to remove your dip nails is crucial to ensuring your nails remain in good health!